 Where better a place to be writing a review of the new Singapore Airlines A380 Business Class, than from an A350 Singapore Airlines Business seat perched 42,000 feet above Turkey.
-So, how does the new A380 go?
+So, how does the new A380 go when compared to the A350 Business Class product?

-This A350 has really impressed me, so much so that I’m struggling to come to terms with the drastic changes made to the new A380 hard product.
+The A350 has really impressed me in the past, so much so that I’m struggling to come to terms with the drastic changes made to the new A380 hard product.
 In the A350, the seat is wide and flat, all the storage compartments make sense, the seat controls are responsive and well positioned, and I love folding the seat over to reveal the pre-made bed and hidden blankets.
 There’s a real sense of occasion deciding that it’s time to rest and transforming your seat into a bed.

 Unfortunately, I don’t have too much great to say about the new Singapore Airlines A380 Business Class.
 In fact, my SQ232 flight out of Sydney was pretty disappointing, which, given my excitement after viewing the product in December, surprised even me.
 Outside of the plush pillow provided, I think almost every aspect of the new product is a step backwards from the A350 seat.